Supreme Court of Nepal: Powers and functions

 The Supreme Court has both judicial and extrajudicial powers.
 The judicial powers include the power of hearing the writ petitions, the power of hearing appeal, the power of reviewing its own judgments, the power to revise the judgments delivered by the Court of Appeal and the power to try certain cases (as specified by law).
-The Supreme Court also has power of making rules, administration of all the Court of Appeal and all the District Courts, formulating policies and programs regarding judicial administration, managerial reforms in various courts, the publication and dissemination of the Supreme Court decisions.
+The Supreme Court also has power of making rules, administration of all the Court of Appeal and all the District Courts, formulating policies and programs regarding judicial administration, managerial reforms in various courts, and the publication and dissemination of the Supreme Court decisions.

 Judicial powers

 Power of hearing writ petitions

 The Supreme Court is the guardian of the Constitution.
-Basically, it is responsible for the protection of human rights of the people.
+Basically, it is responsible for protecting human rights of the people.
 Legal and judicial remedies against the violation of the fundamental rights are provided under the original writ jurisdiction of the Supreme Court.
 The writ jurisdiction is commonly known as extraordinary jurisdiction of the Court.

 Article 133 of the Constitution has empowered the Supreme Court to issue writs (applicable to the respective issues) such as the writs of habeas corpus, mandamus, certiorari, quo warranto, and prohibition.
 The writs are issued particularly in the following conditions: